omarsar/nlp_overview/README.md

 - Preview site on the browser at `http://localhost:4000`

 ## Maintenance
 This project is maintained by [Elvis Saravia](https://github.com/omarsar) and [Soujanya Poria](https://github.com/soujanyaporia).
+You can also find me on [Twitter](https://twitter.com/omarsar0) if you have any direct comments or questions.
 A major part of this project have been directly borrowed from the work of [Young et al. (2017)](https://arxiv.org/abs/1708.02709).
 We are thankful to the authors.